GEDU 5900 | Nature and Acquisition of Literacy | 3 credits | 15 weeks

 This course presents skills and strategies that can be applied to reading, writing, listening and speaking across disciplines in grades K-12.
 Topics will include evaluating a text for complexity, preparing students to read rigorous texts, understanding and the importance of academic language and supporting vocabulary development, creating strategic and purposeful lessons through modeling and thinking aloud, the implementation of inquiry and project based learning in across disciplines and assessing student learning.
 Students will develop a repertoire of discipline specific teaching strategies that support students as they read to learn, as well as supporting mastery of New York State Next Generation Learning Standards.

 GEDU 5905 | The Literacy Specialist as an Instructional Coach | 3 credits | 15 weeks

 This course prepares future literacy specialists to be a literacy leader in their school building.
 In addition to working with students, literacy specialists are increasingly working as an instructional coach or teacher leader, working with other teachers to improve their practice.
 In this course, students will learn how to engage in instructional coaching, including working through a coaching cycle with colleagues; modeling research-based instructional strategies; engaging in data-driven dialogue to collaboratively analyze student data and create instructional/intervention plans; and planning a variety of professional development opportunities for colleagues.

-As a culminating experience for the Master of Education in Literacy Program, students will engage in a 42-hour supervised practicum as a literacy specialist.
+As a culminating experience for the Master of Education in Literacy Program, students will engage in a 50-hour supervised practicum as a literacy specialist.
 The practicum is embedded in a course that requires students to apply their understanding of current research.
-Graduate students will teach small groups of students in grades 1-6 for two weeks and students in grades 5-9 for an additional two weeks.
+Graduate students will teach small groups of students in grades 2-8.
 They will maintain field logs, design lessons or intervention plans, and reflect on their practicum experience in formal written responses.